 Bruck an der Mur

-20 November 860 is the date of the earliest record of stttlement in the Bruck area.
-It was located in what is today the center of the town, dates back to 20 November 860.
-In 1263 Кing Otakar II of Bohemia surrounded the town with walls.
-Bruck officially became a town in 1277 when it was granted town privileges by King Rudolph von Habsburg who ruled after Кing Otakar II of Bohemia.
-Iron work was the main economic branch in the town responsible for the debvelopment of trade during the middle ages.
+The earliest settlement in the Bruck area, located in what is today the centre of the town, dates back to 20 November 860.
+In 1263 Кing Otakar II of Bohemia built walls around the town.
+Bruck officially became a town in 1277 when it was granted town privileges by King Rudolph von Habsburg, who ruled after Кing Otakar II of Bohemia.
+Iron making was the main economic branch, which helped trade flourish during the Middle Ages.

-Bruck an der Mur is located in the district Bruck-Murzzuscchlaga.
-It has a population of 16, 000 people and is located in the Austrian state of Styria, near the confluence of the Mur and Murz Rivers.
+Bruck an der Mur is located in the district of Bruck-Murzzuscchlaga, part of the Austrian state of Styria, near the confluence of the Mur and Murz Rivers.
 It has a population of 16, 000 inhabitants.

-Metal product and paper are what is mainly manufactured in Bruck an der Mur.
+Metal products and paper are the main industrial output of Bruck an der Mur.
 An important rail junction is located in the town - the Graz-Vienna train line.

-A 15th-century Gothic church is located in the city.
-Datign from tyhe same period is the famous Kornmesser house, built in the Venetian style by Pankraz Kornmess.
+A 15th century Gothic church is one of the city landmarks.
+It dates from the same period as the spectacular Kornmesser house, built in the Venetian style by Pankraz Kornmess.

 The town was destroyed by a great fire in 1792.
 164 houses were burned down and only two, preserved to the present day, were spared.